doapp/cakephp-eclipse-plugin/README.md

 You must have eclipse 3.7 and PDT.
 You have 2 options to get PDT:

 *  The most up-to-date version of PDT is now maintained by Zend.
 To get this version you must download the [Zend all-in-one PDT](http://www.zend.com/en/community/pdt/).
-They don't have an update site for their PDT.
+They don't have an update site for their version of PDT.
 [You should complain](http://www.zend.com/en/company/contact-us/).
 *  From your existing Eclise 3.7 install: **help > install new software > (search for PDT)**

 ### Install plugin and configure enviornment